 An academic portfolio must include the following:

-- One sample of analytical writing (expository writing, essay exams, research papers…NOT creative writing)
+- One sample of graded analytical writing (expository writing, essay exams, research papers…NOT creative writing).

-- One letter should be from an English, social studies, or foreign language teacher
+- One evaluation must be from an English, social studies, or foreign language teacher.

-- One letter should be from a mathematics/statistics or science teacher
+- One evaluation must be from a mathematics/statistics or science teacher.

 Additional important criteria:

 - Students will indicate their intent to apply using the Test-Optional Portfolio Path on Lewis & Clark’s Member Page on the Common Application.